Wednesday Addams: Portrayals

-Wednesday is played by Lisa Loring in the original TV series, though far less malevolent than described by the cartoons.
+Wednesday is played by Lisa Loring in the original television series and is far less malevolent than later iterations of the character.
 In the first animated series from Hanna-Barbera, her voice was provided by Cindy Henderson.
 Henderson voiced that same character in an episode of The New Scooby-Doo Movies.
 In the second animated series from Hanna-Barbera, she is voiced by Debi Derryberry.

 In the 1977 television holiday-themed special, Halloween with the New Addams Family, Lisa Loring plays a grown-up Wednesday, who mostly entertains their party guests with her flute, and can hear and understand coded help messages by bound-up members of the family, and dispatch help to free them.
 In the time interval between the original TV series and this television movie, her parents had two more children who look just like the original Pugsley and Wednesday, and they appropriately are called Wednesday Jr and Pugsley Jr, respectively.

-The Addams Family (1991) and its sequel Addams Family Values (1993) portray Wednesday more comic-accurately, maybe even darker.
-In both films, she is played by Christina Ricci.
-Wednesday's personality is severe, with a deadpan wit and a morbid interest in trying to inflict harm upon her brothers, first Pugsley and later Pubert.
-In the film Addams Family Values (1993), Wednesday and Pugsley are sent to a summer camp for "privileged young adults" called Camp Chippewa, where Joel Glicker (played by David Krumholtz)—a neurotic, allergy-ridden wallflower camper with an overbearing mother—takes a liking to Wednesday.
-She refuses to participate in Gary Granger's play, a musical production of the first Thanksgiving.
-She, Pugsley, and Joel are locked in the "Harmony Hut" and forced to watch upbeat family films to curb their antisocial behavior.
-On emerging from the hut, Wednesday feigns perkiness and agrees to play the role of Pocahontas, though her smile ends up scaring the campers, as well as her blonde nemesis.
-During the play, she leads the other social outcasts—who have all been cast as Native Americans—in a revolt, capturing Gary, Becky, and Amanda and leaving the camp in chaos with Pugsley and Joel.
-Before she leaves, Wednesday and Joel kiss.
-At the end of the film, however, it is suggested that Wednesday, though she obviously likes Joel, purposely tries to scare him to death after he brings up the subject of marriage.